joshgerdes/jekyll-uno/_drafts/controlled-chaos-in-azure-using-chaos-studio.md

 #### Action exclusions

-There may be actions that you don’t want to be ran against certain resources, an example might be you don’t want anyone to kill any processes on a Virtual Machine.
+There may be actions that you don’t want to be run against certain resources, an example might be you don’t want anyone to kill any processes on a Virtual Machine.

 1. In the Target pane of Chaos Studio, select Actions next to the resource and
 2. Unselect the capability you don’t want to run on that resource